-The Center for Teaching, Learning & Technology will remain a resource for instruction on using Blackboard, incorporating course content and addressing any functional issues.
+The Faculty Center will remain a resource for instruction on using Blackboard, incorporating course content and addressing any functional issues.

 Books for all of Pace's online courses are available through the Pace online bookstore.
 Since it may take a week or longer to receive these books through the mail, you should encourage your students to order their books at least one week before the semester begins.
-That means that you should e-mail the course syllabus and reading list as early as possible, perhaps after the student registers.
-The address for Pace online bookstore is pace.bncollege.com
+That means that you should email the course syllabus and reading list as early as possible, perhaps after the student registers.

+The Pace online bookstore.
 Please go there now to check to make sure that your course texts are available.
-If your required course materials are not listed contact Danielle Plass, CTLT's Coordinator-Support Services, at email@example.com.
+If your required course materials are not listed contact Allison Conway, the Faculty Center's Coordinator-Support Services, at email@example.com.
 In addition to Pace online bookstores, some students decide to use other online bookstores like Amazon.
 Please make sure that students have the ISBN numbers as well as the correct edition to ensure that they will purchase the correct version.

 Students enrolled in a WWW course are encouraged to get their textbooks through the Pace online bookstore.
 However, if a student usually purchases textbooks for face-to-face classes at one of the campus bookstores, WWW textbooks will be available in campus bookstores.
 If a student cannot find a WWW textbook they should see a bookstore manager for assistance.
 Any student enrolled in a Web-Assisted (WA*) course will find their textbooks in the Pace bookstore on the designated campus where they will be attending classes.
 Students also have the option of ordering WA* textbooks using the Pace online bookstore.

-NOTE: Instructors have the option to make there course(s) available up to 3 weeks prior to the official start date of the class.
-In doing so students can order there books in a timely manner.
+NOTE: Instructors have the option to make their course(s) available up to 3 weeks prior to the official start date of the class.
+In doing so students can order their books in a timely manner.

 Another item we want to raise is the importance of contacting the students before the start of the semester.
 As you may realize, there are several obstacles that make it challenging for student to get “connected” to the course.
 This last section reviews what you can do to overcome some of the obstacles.
 One of the long-standing arguments against distance education, in general, has been the belief that the distant student is alone and not part of a class.
 It is important to reach out to your students before the start of the course.